Katherine-Deborah/Video-Analysis-Q-A-Sytem/README.md

 ---

-*Built with Streamlit, PyTorch, and Transformers for seamless video intelligence.*
+*Built with Gradio, PyTorch, and Transformers for seamless video intelligence.*